-Kin - A Chieve has the strong and is played like the lute.
-See chie.
+from five to twenty-five strings and is played like the lute.
+See ch'in.

-A variety of ancient Greek lyre which may have been brought to Africa by the Phonicians Exceedingly rude ones have been nAFRICAN KISSARS.

-These rude instruments, which are found principally in the eastern districts of Africa, have a variety of names, owing to many localities where they are popular.
-The strings are plucked, and the most casual observer will remark a family resemblance between usthis instrument of the savage and the lyre of the beGreeks.
+A variety of ancient Greek lyre which may have been brought roperty of The Metropolitan Museum of Artly rude ones These rude instruments, which are found principally with canini the eastern districts of Africa, have a variety of be endnames, owing to many localities where they are populate.
+The strings are plucked, and the most casual Posses observer will remark a family resemblance between this instrument of the savage and the lyre of the from Greeks.